Jambu Lipo Kingdom: The existence of the Jambu Lipo Kingdom in Sijunjung

-Lipo Guava Royal Tradition
+Royal tradition

 The culture of a community group is formed by ancestral traditions that are passed down from generation to generation.
 The same is the case with the Sekala Brak Kingdom.
 Even though in its development there is cultural assimilation, the tradition that is maintained will become a separate character as a potential that can be utilized for welfare for generations.
 As in Sijunjung Regency, West Sumatra, the traditions of the Jambu Lipo Kingdom are still entrenched for generations. part of the community.
 The tradition of the Jambu Lipo Kingdom, the existence of the king is still being preserved, known as Rajo Tigo Selo, which consists of Rajo Alam, Rajo Adat, and Rajo Ibadat.
 The preservation of the Jambu Lipo Kingdom does not mean the king over the country, but it is related to culture and culture, so it is not administratively.
 According to the History researcher from the Center for the Preservation of Cultural Values of West Sumatra "Zusneli" in the historical study of the Kingdom of Jambu Lipo, it used to have an area of authority, covering the area which is now named Sijunjung Regency, South Solok Regency, and Dharmasraya Regency.

 Zusneli also said, "To conduct this research I was supported by two members, Efrianto and Rismadona.
 While in Sijunjung Regency, we held an audience with the Deputy Regent, Regional Secretary, Head of the Education and Culture Office, Head of Archives and Library Office, Head of LKAAM, Rajo Alam, Rajo Ibadah, Walinagari Lubuak Tarok, and local community leaders."
 There are several traditions of the Jambu Lipo Kingdom that are still entrenched in the community.
 One of them, the tradition of 'walking overseas' which is held once every two years by Rajo Ibadat.
 "The preservation of this tradition consists of gathering activities, coronation of traditional shoots, resolving disputes in overseas areas, Islamic da'wah, and treatment.
 The remains of the Jambu Lipo Kingdom include; Istano, Keris (Sokin, Soka Daguk), Golden Sword, Jogi Spear, Pending Emas, Destar, 12 pieces of beard tweezers, Shakes, Bintang (rice bowl), Carano and Talam.